This text is translated into Russian by google automatic human level neural machine.

 Pure Arctic water

 However, the Far East is not only the Pacific coast, but also the Arctic.
 The issues of its development are now also extremely acute and are discussed in the "highest offices".
-The company 26 licenses for shelf areas in the Far Eastern Federal District - in the Sea of Okhotsk, the Laptev Sea, the East Siberian and Chukchi Seas.
+The company has 26 licenses for shelf areas in the Far Eastern Federal District - in the Sea of Okhotsk, the Laptev Sea, the East Siberian and Chukchi Seas.

-One of the best examples of such cooperation between Rosneft and the elite of Russian science is research expeditions.
-In August, the expedition "Kara-Summer-2015" sailed.
-It became the eighth organized by Rosneft.
-Specialists from the Arctic Research Center and the Arctic and Antarctic Research Institute participated in it.
-On board the research vessel "Viktor Buinitsky", equipped with the necessary deck and laboratory equipment, scientists collect data on hydro-meteorological and ice conditions during the summer period in the waters of the northern seas.
-The route - from the Kara to the East Siberian Sea.
-The obtained data is necessary to assess the impact of environmental parameters during the development of the Company's licensed areas.
+One of the striking examples of such cooperation between Rosneft and the elite of Russian science is research expeditions.
+In August, the expedition "Kara-Summer-2015" set sail.
+It has become the eighth one organized by Rosneft.
+Specialists from the Arctic Research Center and the FGBU Arctic and Antarctic Research Institute took part in it.
+Scientists collect data on hydrometeorological and ice conditions in the northern seas in summer from the Viktor Buinitsky research vessel equipped with the necessary deck and laboratory equipment.
+The route is from the Kara Sea to the East Siberian Sea.
+The data obtained are necessary to assess the impact of environmental parameters during the development of the Company's license areas.